kkiwikiwi/ASM-Lang/SPECIFICATION.md

 This caching behavior ensures that importing a module multiple times produces the same shared namespace instance for all importers.
 The interpreter does not automatically perform cycle detection beyond using the cached instance once execution has completed; careful module design should avoid import cycles where possible.

+`ARGV()` returns the interpreter's argument vector as a one-dimensional `TNS` of `STR`.
+The tensor's elements are the command-line argument strings supplied to the process, in the same order as the process `argv`, with index 1 holding the interpreter's invocation entry (TNS indices are 1-based).
+This lets programs inspect their launch arguments from within ASM-Lang.

 `ASSERT(a)` checks that its argument is true in the Boolean sense.
 If `a` is non-zero, execution proceeds normally; if `a` is `0`, the program crashes with an assertion failure.

 `BYTES(n)` converts a non-negative integer into its big-endian byte representation.
 The result is a one-dimensional `TNS` whose elements are `INT` values in the range `0..11111111` (0-255 decimal), ordered most-significant byte first.
 The tensor length is `max(1, ceil(bit_length(n)/8))`; `BYTES(0)` returns a single zero byte.
 Supplying a negative integer is a runtime error.

+`SPLIT(string, delimiter = " ")` splits `string` on the exact substring `delimiter` and returns the parts as a one-dimensional `TNS` of `STR`.
+The delimiter defaults to a single space.
+The delimiter must be non-empty; otherwise a runtime error is raised.
+Consecutive delimiters and trailing delimiters are preserved, so empty-string elements may appear in the result.
+The tensor length equals the number of resulting segments.

+`STRIP(string, remove)` returns a `STR` formed by removing every occurrence of the substring `remove` from `string`.
+The `remove` argument must be a non-empty string; supplying an empty `remove` raises a runtime error. `STRIP` does not mutate its inputs and always returns a new `STR` value.

+`REPLACE(string, a, b)` returns a `STR` formed by replacing every occurrence of the substring `a` in `string` with `b`.
+The `a` argument must be a non-empty string; supplying an empty `a` raises a runtime error. `REPLACE` does not mutate its inputs and always returns a new `STR` value.

 `MAIN()` returns `1` when the call site belongs to the primary program file (the file passed as the interpreter's first argument, or `<string>` when `-source` is used).
 It returns `0` when executed from code that came from an `IMPORT` (including nested imports).
 The result is determined solely by the source file that contains the call expression, not by the caller's call stack.